AMRI-Lab/INR-QSM/README.md

 A subject-specific unsupervised deep learning approach for QSM (quantitative susceptibility mapping) reconstruction using implicit neural representation.

 ## Feature
-*  A new signal representation scheme for QSM recon which maps the susceptbility value as an implicit function of the coordinate
+*  A new signal representation scheme for QSM recon which maps the susceptbility value as an implicit function of coordinates
 *  The non-local phase effect is considered in patch-based QSM deep learning method
-*  The proposed method is subject-specific and unsupervised, indicating that it is free of generalization problems and the requirement of a large dataset, which are two issues in the supervised deep learning methods
+*  The proposed method is subject-specific and unsupervised, indicating that it is free of generalization problems and the requirement of a large dataset, which are two issues in supervised deep learning methods
-*  Several acceleration strategies are adopted to accelerate the training process
+*  Several acceleration strategies are adopted to accelerate training process

 ## Setup
 * PyTorch 1.11.0